-I Purpose of policy
+1 Purpose of policy

-This policy sets out how Primrose Hill School will meet its statutory duty under section 175 of the Education Act 2002 to safeguard and promote the welfare of children and help them to achieve good outcomes.
-Primrose Hill School will achieve this by providing a safe learning environment and ensuring school staff have the skills and knowledge to take action where children need extra support from early help services or require a social work service because they are in need or need to be protected from harm.
+This policy sets out how the school/college will meet its statutory duty under section 175 of the Education Act 2002 to safeguard and promote the welfare of children and help them to achieve good outcomes.
+The school/college will achieve this by providing a safe learning environment and ensuring school staff have the skills and knowledge to take action where children need extra support from early help services or require a social work service because they are in need or need to be protected from harm.

-Primrose Hill School takes a holistic approach to safeguarding, and children's safety and welfare will be the key focus when developing policies so that the school environment and culture is one where:
+The school/college takes a holistic approach to safeguarding, and children's safety and welfare will be the key focus when developing policies so that the school/college environment and culture is one where: